tasmota/docs/docs/Berry.md

 https://tasmota.github.io/docs/UFS/#autoexecbe
 Your can use the Filemanager to edit or save files with your berry scripts.

+## Iterate without rebooting
+Since v13.0.0.1 you can restart the entire Berry VM with a click in the Berry console.
+This feature requires to compile with `#define USE_BERRY_DEBUG` which is anyways highly recommended when coding in Berry.
+Be aware that restarting the Berry VM loses all context, and may generate negative side effects that we haven't yet identified.
+When restarting the VM, `autoexec.be` is ran again.

+Instead of using the Web UI, you can also use the `BrRestart` command which does not require `#define USE_BERRY_DEBUG`.

 ## Lights and Relays

 Berry provides complete support for Relays and Lights.